sbroenne/heygen-mcp/README.md

 ![Heygen Logo](heygen_logo.png)

+> ⚠️ **Disclaimer**: This is a community fork of the original HeyGen MCP server, which appears to be abandoned.
+This is **not** an official HeyGen repository.
+Use at your own discretion.

 The HeyGen MCP server enables any MCP Client like Claude Desktop or Agents to use the [HeyGen API](https://docs.heygen.com/) to generate avatars and videos.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)